rickballard/CoCivium/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Interstice_EchoesInTheDescent.md

 - Acts as metaphysical and philosophical reorientation for the reader.
 - Introduces poetic glossary fragments (Godspawn Psalter).
 - Frames Azoic as both peacemaker and sacrifice.
-- Positions CoCivium as a post-religious framework emerging from narrative tension.
+- Positions CoCivium™ as a post-religious framework emerging from narrative tension.

 ---